Pylons/pylons/pylons/docs/en/tutorials/quickwiki_tutorial.rst

 If you haven't done so already, please first read the :ref:`getting_started` guide.

-In this tutorial we are going to create a working wiki from scratch using Pylons 0.9.7 and `SQLAlchemy`_.
+In this tutorial we are going to create a working wiki from scratch using Pylons 1.0 and `SQLAlchemy`_.
 Our wiki will allow visitors to add, edit or delete formatted wiki pages.

 Starting at the End
 ===================

 Pylons is designed to be easy for everyone, not just developers, so let's start by downloading and installing the finished QuickWiki in exactly the same way that end users of QuickWiki might do.
 Once we have explored its features we will set about writing it from scratch.

-After you have installed `Easy Install <http://peak.telecommunity.com/DevCenter/EasyInstall>`_ run these commands to install QuickWiki and create a config file:
+After you have :ref:`installed Pylons <installing_pylons>`, install the QuickWiki project:

 .. code-block :: bash

-    $ easy_install QuickWiki==0.1.6
+    $ easy_install QuickWiki==0.1.8
     $ paster make-config QuickWiki test.ini

 Next, ensure that the ``sqlalchemy.url`` variable in the ``[app:main]`` section of the configuration file (``development.ini``) specifies a value that is suitable for your setup.
 The data source name points to the database you wish to use.

 .. note ::

     The default ``sqlite:///%(here)s/quickwiki.db`` uses a (file-based) SQLite database named ``quickwiki.db`` in the ini's top-level directory.
 This SQLite database will be created for you when running the :command:`paster setup-app` command below, but you could also use MySQL, Oracle or PostgreSQL.
 Firebird and MS-SQL may also work.
-See the `SQLAlchemy documentation <http://www.sqlalchemy.org/docs/04/dbengine.html#dbengine_establishing>`_ for more information on how to connect to different databases.
+See the `SQLAlchemy documentation <http://www.sqlalchemy.org/docs/05/dbengine.html#create-engine-url-arguments>`_ for more information on how to connect to different databases.
 SQLite for example requires additional forward slashes in its URI, where the client/server databases should only use two.
 You will also need to make sure you have the appropriate Python driver for the database you wish to use.
 If you're using Python 2.5, a version of the `pysqlite adapter <http://www.initd.org/tracker/pysqlite/wiki/pysqlite>`_ is already included, so you can jump right in with the tutorial.
 You may need to get `SQLite itself <http://www.sqlite.org/download.html>`_.

 Finally create the database tables and serve the finished application: